htw-imi-wtat2/IMICalendar/doc/devise.md

 A2-Devise: Styling the Login and Registration Forms (Copeland P. 20 ff)
 A2-Devise: Validating Registration (Copeland P. 26 ff)

+## Finetuning Access - Whitelisting

+With the `before_action :authenticate_user!` in the applicaton_controller.rb
+all pages require a login.
+For the
+IMI-Calendar Page this is not the case, as some pages should be accessible without login.
+In fact, most apps will want a friendly welcome page rather than a harsh "login first!" page welcoming their users.

+    skip_before_action :authenticate_user!, only: [:index]

+in EventsController does that.
+Even if you have many pages not requiring login use the whitelist method rather than blacklisting:
+If you close everything and open specific pages, the chances that you have a page open to the public that shouldn't be open are less.

 ## Resources
 * [Devise](https://github.com/plataformatec/devise)